ACI-Specification/rfcs/src/rfcs/0001-rfc-policy.md

 Each RFC is provided under a unified license.
 Everyone who submits an RFC must permit the ACI Project to license the RFC under the unified license.

-The License for RFCs is currently (BIKESHED).
+The License for RFCs is currently (BIKESHED) and requires an RFC to change.

+The RFC License shall always be an Open Documentation License.

 ## Security Considerations